About Ragdoll Cats Breed

 Ragdoll cats whose innocence and sheer beauty will have you shower all your love automatically…

-At Aden Ragdoll Cattery Ontario, Ragdolls are just an extension of our loving family.
+At Aden Ragdolls Ontario, Ragdoll cats are just an extension of our loving family.
 We hate referring to them as pets; we’d rather call them by name just as you call your children.
-We believe in raising healthy, beautiful, affectionate and social ragdoll kittens.
+We believe in raising healthy, beautiful, affectionate and social Ragdoll kittens.

-Ragdolls descended from Ann Baker’s cattery in 1960’s are large, muscular, semi longhaired, blue-eyed cats for traditional Ragdolls, aqua eyes for mink Ragdolls, and copper eyes color for Solid and Black Ragdoll cats.
-The docile and floppy nature of the Ragdoll is a characteristic thought to be passed down from the Persian and Birman breed.
+Ragdoll cats descended from Ann Baker’s cattery in 1960’s are large, muscular, semi longhaired, blue-eyed cats for traditional Ragdolls, and copper eyes color for Solid and Black Ragdoll cats.
+The docile and floppy nature of the Ragdoll cat is a characteristic thought to be passed down from the Persian and Birman breed.
 It is also believed that Ragdoll cats were created by ALIENS?

 Ragdoll cats are beauties with brains.
 They can be easily trained to walk on a lead and good at keeping their claws off people, hence good to play with kids too!!!
 These beauties have rabbit-like silky soft fur, which sheds lesser as compared to other breeds of cats and needs brushing once a week.
 They love spending quality time with you inside the four walls of your cozy abode.
 Being docile and non-aggressive, it is advisable not to let them out with other pets.
 Their turquoise blue peepers will take you by breath.

 Ragdolls come in various exciting colors too.
 Seal, Chocolate, Blue and Lilac or frost are some originally known colors.
-Nonetheless, the palette keeps growing with some newer additions of Red, Rare Mink, Cream and Rare Solid Black Ragdolls.
+Nonetheless, the palette keeps growing with some newer additions of Red, Cream and Rare Solid colors like Black Ragdolls.

-The Mink Ragdolls are very rare and elegant ones with extraordinary stud like built.
+The Solid Ragdolls are very rare and elegant ones with extraordinary stud like built.
 In no case do we allow declawing of our innocent and warm-hearted Ragdoll kittens.